biglocalnews/WARN_Cali_analysis/README.md

-## California’s layoffs and closures of 2019 and 2020.
+## California’s layoffs and closures of 2019 and 2020 by Big Local News

 ### Data Gathering and Ordering